-- (1) There shallmust be a catchment committee for each catchment. - (2) The landowners on each title, all or part of which is included in a catchment-all or part of which included in the catchment, must, may, during the required period, appoint a person the number of members that appears next to the title in Schedule 3 to represent their interests on the catchment committee for that catchment. - (3) Appointments to catchment committees must follow the procedure set out in the Land Facilitation of Dealings) Act 1970, but- - (a) a notice of meeting of assembled owners need only state it is for the purpose of electing members to the catchment committee; and - (b) at any meeting of assembled owners the recording officer must take nominations from the floor; and - (c) the recording officer must record as elected those persons who receive the highest number of votes until the allocation of members for that title on the catchment committee is complete. - (4) In this section, required period means- - (a) in the case of a catchment committee in Rarotonga, the period ending 424 months after this Act comes into force: - (b) in the case of a catchment committee on Aitutaki, the period ending 4 months after this Act begins to apply to Aitutaki: - (c) in the case of a vacancy in any catchment committee, a period of 49 months after the vacancy occurs. - (5) If Where any catchment includes uninvestigated land, the persons who are, under native custom, entitled to occupation or ownership of that land may by majority decision elect 1 or more members (as provided in Schedule 3) to the catchment committee to represent the persons who are owners under native custom. - (5)(6) Subject to sections 71 and 72, if the landowners on a title fail to appoint a person to be a member of a catchment committee within the required period, the Authority may appoint a person to the catchment committee to represent the interests of those landowners but the person appointed must be a landowner on that title. - (7) In the event of the partition of any title after the commencement of this Act the landowners of the partitioned title must continue to make appointments to the catchment committee after the partition, as if no partition had occurred.
+- (1) There must be a catchment committee for each catchment. - (2) The landowners on each title, all or part of which is included in a catchment, may, during the required period, appoint the number of members that appears next to the title in Schedule 3 to represent their interests on the catchment committee for that catchment. - (3) Appointments to catchment committees must follow the procedure set out in the Land Facilitation of Dealings) Act 1970 but-

+- (a) a notice of meeting of assembled owners need only state it is for the purpose of electing members to the catchment committee; and - (b) at any meeting of assembled owners the recording officer must take nominations from the floor; and - (c) the recording officer must record as elected those persons who receive the highest number of votes until the allocation of members for that title on the catchment committee is complete.

+(4) In this section, required period means-

+- (a) in the case of a catchment committee in Rarotonga, the period ending 24 months after this Act comes into force: - (b) in the case of a vacancy in any catchment committee, a period of 9 months after the vacancy occurs. - (5) Where any catchment includes uninvestigated land, the persons who are, under native custom, entitled to occupation or ownership of that land may by majority decision elect 1 or more members (as provided in Schedule 3) to the catchment committee to represent the persons who are owners under native custom. - (6) Subject to sections 71 and 72, if the landowners on a title fail to appoint a person to be a member of a catchment committee within the required period, the Authority may appoint a person to the catchment committee to represent the interests of those landowners but the person appointed must be a landowner on that title. - (7) In the event of the partition of any title after the commencement of this Act the landowners of the partitioned title must continue to make appointments to the catchment committee after the partition, as if no partition had occurred.